nwager/WebScraping-MiniProject/README.md

 3. Set up your virtual environment.
 4. Before running the .py file, type `pip install -r requirements.txt` into the console to download the required packages for scraping.

 You can look at the code here, in GitHub.
-I left a lot of comments ;).
+The file should have a good amount of comments.

 ## Usage